Where is William Shakespeare buried – and is there a curse on his grave?

-Although there is no official record of his birth, we know that Shakespeare was baptised on 26 April 1564 in Stratford, so the date commonly attributed to his birthday is three days earlier, 23 April.
-On this same date in 1616, Shakespeare died.
+Although there is no official record of his birth, we know that William Shakespeare was baptised on 26 April 1564 at Holy Trinity Church in Stratford, so the date commonly attributed to his birthday is three days earlier, 23 April.

 Fearing that his body would be dug up – either by someone wishing to pilfer his grave for another body or by a souvenir hunter – his four-line rhyme is a curse on anyone who disturbs his remains.
 It reads,